Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos: Exo-to-Ego Transfer Learning

 From the affordance analysis~\cite{zhang:eccv22,darkhalil:nips22,yu:wacv23}, hand-object interactions are classified into direct and indirect interactions.
-The direct (first-order) interaction refers to the case where the hand is in physical contact with an object.
-The indirect (second-order) interaction describes the situation where an object is manipulated using a tool without direct contact.
-In the scene of ``pouring olive oil to bread'' in \cref{fig:baseline}, the hand \textit{directly} grasps an olive oil bottle (\ie, first-order object) and pours it on the bread (\ie, second-order object) where the person \textit{indirectly} interacts with the bread.
+Direct (first-order) interaction refers to the case where the hand is in physical contact with an object.
+Indirect (second-order) interaction describes an object while being manipulated using a tool without direct contact.
+In the scene of ``pouring olive oil to bread'' in \cref{fig:baseline}, the hand \textit{directly} grasps an olive oil bottle (\ie, first-order object) and pours it onto bread (\ie, second-order object) where the person \textit{indirectly} interacts with the bread.

 To recognize these objects, we propose a practical refinement scheme of hand-object masks using two segmentation models.
 We first adopt EgoHOS~\cite{zhang:eccv22}, a pre-trained segmentation model for hands and interacting objects in egocentric videos.
-This model tends to produce inaccurate masks for the objects, as detecting object boundaries is hard in real-life scenes.
+This model tends to produce inaccurate masks for the objects, as detecting object boundaries is difficult in real-life scenes.
 To correct this error, we use a generic segmentation model for any objects (SAM~\cite{kirillov:iccv23}), which can segment objects in any category and generalize to real-world scenes.
 Using this capability, we take an intersection between the two models' predictions and use the most overlapped mask from the SAM for the final output.

-Given the hand-object masks, we extract features for regions that enclose each entity using the pre-trained encoder $\phi$ , namely cropped area (blue), hands (red), first/second-order interacting objects (green/yellow), as shown in the left of \cref{fig:baseline}.
+Given the hand-object masks, we extract features for regions that enclose each entity with the pre-trained encoder $\phi$, namely cropped area (blue), hands (red), first/second-order interacting objects (green/yellow) (see \cref{fig:baseline}).
 The feature converter $F$ takes their concatenated features and produces frame-wise features for an entire video.